kipcole9/money/README.md

 6. All arithmetic functions work on a `Decimal`.
 No rounding occurs automatically (unless expressly called out for a function, as is the case for `Money.split/2`).

 7. Explicit rounding obeys the rounding rules for a given currency.
-The rounding rules are defined by the Unicode consortium in its CLDR repository as implemented by the hex package `ex_cldr`.
+The rounding rules are defined by the Unicode consortium in its CLDR repository as implemented by the hex package [ex_cldr](https://hex.pm/packages/ex_cldr).
 These rules define the number of fractional digits for a currency and the rounding increment where appropriate.

 8. Money output string formatting output using the hex package [ex_cldr](https://hex.pm/packages/ex_cldr) that correctly rounds to the appropriate number of fractional digits and to the correct rounding increment for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)